ietf-wg-asdf/instance-information/draft-ietf-asdf-instance-information.md

 {:sdf #example-context
 title="Example of an SDF context snapshot."}

-Second, we have proofshot messages which are similar to context snapshots, with the important difference that they are not only reporting context information about a Thing but also state information associated with its interaction affordances (properties, actions, and events).
+Second, we have *proofshot* messages which are supersets of context snapshots that may also include state information associated with a Thing's interaction affordances (properties, actions, and events).

 [^other-affordances]